 The student suspended in an emergency situation shall be readmitted to the School as soon as the emergency has passed.
 Additionally, the student suspended on an emergency basis has the right to a due process hearing on the suspension within 3 days of the emergency suspension.
 Which due process hearing applies depends upon the discipline being imposed as set forth above.
-If the discipline intended to be imposed is a suspension for 10 days or less, the suspension for 10 days or less discipline policy shall apply.
+If the discipline intended to be imposed is a suspension for 10 days or less discipline policy shall apply.
 If the discipline intended to be imposed is for more than 10 days, the long-term suspension policy will apply.